Nonlinear optical response of resonantly driven polaron-polaritons

-\textit{System}.--- We study polaritons created in a two-dimensional semiconductor in a microcavity pump-probe experiment where the excitons strongly couple to the cavity light field.
+\textit{System}.--- We study polaritons created in a two-dimensional semiconductor in a pump-probe experiment, where excitons strongly couple to a cavity light field.
 In addition, they interact with each other as well as with an electron gas (2DEG).
-The excitons are treated as a point bosons due to their binding energy, which is typically much larger than any other relevant energy scale in semiconductors such as the TMDCs~\cite{Bleu2020,Wang2018}.
+The excitons are treated as a point bosons due to their large binding energy in semiconductors such as the TMDs~\cite{Bleu2020,Wang2018}.
 The Hamiltonian is